Adamk99k/What-is-bitcoin-p1/README.md

 ![image](assets/images/readme.img/quote-section.png)
 #

 * Bitcoin, What is it?
 Text section. <br> The text that is within this section is the fundamental basics of Bitcoin, what it is and how it works.
 The aim of this section is to educate the user on Bitcoin without over complicating things as bitcoin for newbie's can be confusing.
-This section also becomes scrollable on extra large desktop screens.
+This section also becomes scrollable on extra-large desktop screens.
-* Facts and Points about Bitcoin, Text section. <br>The aim of this section is to give interesting facts and points about Bitcoin that grab the users attention and fill in some of the questions they may have after reading the first Bitcoin section, such as who Satoshi Nakamoto is.
-There also is a short story of a pizza worth 10,000 BTC, this is a attention grabbing story that keeps the user interested.
+* Facts and Points about Bitcoin, Text section. <br>The aim of this section is to give interesting facts and points about Bitcoin that grab the user’s attention and fill in some of the questions they may have after reading the first Bitcoin section, such as who Satoshi Nakamoto is.
+There also is a short story of a pizza worth 10,000 BTC, this is an attention grabbing story that keeps the user interested.
 ![image](assets/images/readme.img/home-page-text-sections.png)